- Becky Afonso Executive Director

 “One minute of patience, ten years of peace.” ~ Greek proverb

 Mailing address: P.O.
 Box 2452, Oldsmar FL 34677

 Laura Hallam Administrative Assistant

-Laura has nearly 30 years of experience working for non-profit organizations in areas ranging from education and advocacy to marketing, management and event coordination.
+Laura has over 30 years of experience working for non-profit organizations in areas ranging from education and advocacy to marketing, management, event coordination and administration.
 For 10 years she served as executive director of Florida Bicycle Association preceded by 13 years with the Florida Governor’s Council on Fitness and Sports to promote active lifestyles through a wide variety of sporting events.